Frimi01/Frimi01-Projects/README.md

 ## FriBrowse: Minimalistic searching and bookmark solution!
 With no ads or distractions, can easily search the web and store your bookmarks in folders!

 The bookmarks are saved to a local json so you can't accidentally delete them by clearing or switching your browser!
+I personally prefer this way of viewing and organizing favorite websites, research materials and notes over the approaches of modern browsers.
+The appearance is minimalistic (has darkmode) and you can search and add any url with ease!

 https://github.com/Frimi01/Frimi01-Projects/tree/main/FriBrowse